 No one’s perfect, right?
 We all have our flaws, so let’s look at how to describe the bad side of someone’s personality.

-Many of the words you saw in part two have direct opposites which you can use.
+Many of the words you saw for describing people in part two have direct opposites which you can use.
 For example:

 Of course, there are other words you can use, too.

 Some people can be selfish or self-centered—they think about themselves too much, and don’t think about the needs of others.
 These two words have a similar meaning.